-Similarly, in the aircraft landing gear, if you look at the mechanism in the aircraft landing gear.
-This is again a 4 bar mechanism and here also theta 2 this dash line is a line of frame and this is theta 2, and this is theta 3, they are very equal nearly equal or equal.
-And, hence the torque relation between the input and output tau 2 is J times tau 4 where J is again given by this.
+Similarly, in the aircraft landing gear, if you look at the mechanism in the aircraft landing gear, this is again a 4-bar mechanism.
+And here also, theta 2 this dashed line is the line of frame and this is theta 2 and this is theta 3.

+They are very equal nearly equal or equal and hence the torque relation between the input and output tau 2 is j times tau 4 where j is again given by this.

-Now, what happens here is if I try to drive.
-So, so this is torque at 4, if I try to drive the wheel into the folding position, I will hardly require because here theta 2 is almost equal to theta 3.
+Now, what happens here?
+Is if I try to drive.
+So, this is torque at 4, if I try to drive the wheel into the folding position, I will hardly require, because here theta 2 is almost equal to theta 3.
 So, the numerator vanishes.
-So, the required torque at the input is very very small, the tau 2 required is very small.
-So, the tau 2 required to hold the wheel in the open position is very small, which can be easily done by locking this actuator.
+So, the required torque at the input is very, very small the tau 2 required is very small.
+So, the tau 2 required to hold the wheel in the open position is very small which can be easily done by locking this actuator.

 So, the mechanism takes the major load of the aircraft and the wheel will not get folded.
-So, this is how you can use the singular or the dead centre configuration of the mechanism to resist very large forces.
+So, this is how you can use the singular or the dead center configuration of the mechanism to resist very large forces.
+(Refer Slide Time: 38:09)

-So, to summarize we have looked at the force analysis problem mechanism using the principle of virtual work and we have looked at this constrained 4 R mechanism and its application at singular configurations.
+So, to summarize we have looked at the force analysis problem mechanism.
+Using the principle of virtual work and we have looked at this constraint 4R mechanism and it is application at singular configurations.
 So, with that I will close this lecture.